 We’ve all heard identity theft horror stories.
 Even a minor incident can expose you to major financial risk and hours of time lost to rectifying the issue.
 One of the most commonly exploited vulnerabilities is online passwords.
 All a hacker needs is one chink in the armor, and they can access everything from your bank accounts and social media to credit cards and government documents.

 There are many free and low-cost password manager apps that can help you wrangle all your logins while also protecting your identity and your assets.
-Some of the most popular are LastPass, 1password, Keeper, Bitwarden, and Dashlane.
+Some of the most popular are LastPass, 1password, and Keeper and Bitwarden.
 Each of these offers features that make it easy to manage all your passwords in one place more securely and easily than the pile of sticky notes most of us use.
 As a bonus, many also make it easier to fill out online forms, monitor for suspicious activity around your personal data, and even provide an additional level of security by doubling as a VPN (virtual private network) to ensure your anonymity while browsing on the internet.

 Consolidate Your Retirement Accounts